mike1072/ItemRevisionsWiki/Item-Descriptions/Modded/Modded-Equipment.md

-This category contains descriptions of the items included Item Revisions.
+This category contains descriptions of the items included in Item Revisions.
 For descriptions of the unmodded versions of these items, see [[Vanilla-Equipment]].

 - [[Amulets|Modded-Amulets]]
 - [[Belts|Modded-Belts]]